cloverpop/410c-sensor/README.md

    - libmraa-dev:	includes header files to compile program using libmraa
    - libupm0:		contains only libupm run-time library
    - libupm-dev:	includes header files to compile program using libupm

+Need to export LD_LIBRARY_PATH for the libbmm150.so file path.

 # Pin Mapping